Poodle Price in India

 Overall, the Poodle is a highly adaptable and intelligent breed that makes a great pet for many people.
 Their hypoallergenic coat and friendly personality make them a popular choice among dog lovers.

-Vital Stats & Physical Appearance of Poodle
+Vital Stats of Poodle

 Some of the Vital Stats of Poodle dog breed: